ABOUT OUR SURCHARGE

 WHY A SURCHARGE

 We're passionate about cultivating a rich and stable work experience that provides fair and equitable wages and benefits for our entire team.
-To achieve this, we utilize a no-tipping model which adds a percentage of the total to each guest bill as a surcharge.
+To achieve this, we utilize a model which adds a percentage of the total to each guest bill as a surcharge.
 One hundred percent of the amount generated by the surcharge goes towards employee wages.

 HOW IT SUPPORTS US

-The no-tipping surcharge model supports the long-term health of our team, business and community in the following ways.
+The surcharge model supports the long-term health of our team, business and community in the following ways.